antorguez95/Personalized-AI-Based-Do-It-Yourself-Glucose-Prediction-tool/README.md

 Perfect!
 Now you have results from your experiments and you can compare within your models, or [against ours]()!
 Check the `results_analysis.py` functions and play a little bit to visualize your results from a Jupyter Notebook, for example!

 ## Something missing?
 Need help?
 Any bugs?
 Suggestions?
+<h2 id="mail-me">:point_down: Something missing?
+Need help?
+Any bugs?
+Suggestions? :point_down:</h2>

 :email: antorguez95@hotmail.com